yetanalytics/dl4clj/README.md

 ## Features

 Not all of these are fully tested and are most likely going to undergo breaking changes
-- the tested features are stable for now and should stay that way.
-- even in the tested name spaces, there remain some functions which are either
-  - broken
-  - misunderstood
-  - not tested
+- TESTS ARE BROKEN, THEY POINT TO OLD NAMESPACES

-- Clustering
+- Clustering (testing in progress)
 - Datasets (tested)
 - Early Stopping (tested)
 - Eval/Evaluation (tested)
 - Neural Networks DSL (tested)
 - Optimize (tested)
-- Spark training/hosting
+- Spark training/hosting (not tested)

 Support for Computational Graphs and NLP will come in a future release